 Jim MacDonald, Chief Executive, Architecture and Design Scotland, said ‘The digital materials library is a powerful tool for finding out about sustainable materials and technologies wherever you are.
 Building on the success of our library at the Lighthouse, I am delighted that more people will be able to learn about building sustainably and benefit from the knowledge, experience and resources of key partners involved in sustainable design and architecture.’

-Andy Leitch, Timber Development Advisor at the Forestry Commission Scotland, said “The Materials Library is already a fantastic physical resource for construction students and professionals to learn about sustainable building products, the digital version means that this resource will be available to a much wider audience.”
+Andy Leitch, Sectoral Economic Growth and Skills Development Advisor at the Scottish Forestry, said “The Materials Library is already a fantastic physical resource for construction students and professionals to learn about sustainable building products, the digital version means that this resource will be available to a much wider audience.”

 Iain Gulland, Chief Executive, Zero Waste Scotland said: “I’m pleased that Zero waste Scotland is part of the team behind this new digital resource, which will make important information extremely useful and accessible for those working in the design and construction industries.
 Construction is a key industry where increased knowledge and skills will help Scotland transition to a more circular economy.
 The easy availability of information, through resources such as the new digital library, is helping us take another step forward towards our circular economy ambitions.”